 - Closely related to the above point is that the children of today are growing up in an entirely new environment than any child has ever grown up before.
-Like it or not they are using and interacting with screens daily.
-Not only that, but every parent knows how attentive and glued to a screen children can be, a screen can command undivided attention.
-I had a student diagnosed ADD, she was more attentive to what I had to say to her and ask her to do when we went online on screen compared to when I used to tutor her in person.
+They are using and interacting with screens and technology daily.
+I had a student diagnosed ADD and she was more attentive to what I had to say to her and ask her to do when we went online on screen compared to when I used to tutor her in person.
 Once the parent saw that I ended up tutoring her other two siblings online as well.

 - No social pressure : “I’ll do the past paper later when you are not watching me do the paper as I will get stressed if I start getting things wrong with you watching me” my in person student told me so very honestly!
 An adult sitting next to a student and watching a student write and work things out creates a type of social pressure for students when they might not have fully assimilated the content.
-Of course the best tutors can make that process more comfortable, but in many cases students want to ‘make mistakes’ and not let anyone see it.
-With online tuition I only see the student’s written work when they feel absolutely ready to show me their work (after crossing out any mistakes they made previously while trying to ‘figure it out’).
-What a relief for the student not to feel being watched over.
+Of course the best tutors can make that process more comfortable, but in many cases students want to mull over and make mistakes in their own space.
+With online tuition I only see the student’s written work when they feel absolutely ready to show me their work either on the online whiteboard or on their paper.
+What a relief for the student not to feel the pressure of someone watching their mistakes.

-- Taking ownership of learning : Online the emphasis is on the student to take the initiative, write out things and Google search videos or facts that I ask them to do.
-This is far more powerful than me doing it for them, which is what I do when tutoring face to face.
-I spoonfeed students less, and trust them to work things out themselves.
-Even with students as young as 12, I am finding students absolutely relish taking the driver’s seat.
+- Taking ownership of learning : Online the emphasis is on the student to take the initiative a little bit more, write out things and Google search videos or facts that I ask them to do.
+This is far more powerful than me doing it for them, which is what I did when I was tutoring face to face.
+Even with students as young as 9, I am finding students absolutely relish taking the driver’s seat.
 I am of course carefully guiding them to ensure they are learning correctly but just a subtle shift in initiative seems to have got great results.

 - Available even at school or on holiday : Students can be taught during their homework time, even if they are boarding or have some free times in lessons like many sixth formers do – And indeed with the school’s full consent, I tutor many students while they are still at school.
 To look at maths issues as and when they arise is far far more effective than waiting until the holidays to then tutor students.
 In effect, the school and online tutors can be partners in teaching.

-- Bitesizsing lessons is a breeze : I tutor an A Level student an hour at a time every 4 days.
-Previously I could’ve only done two hours twice face to face to save on my travelling time.
-It is proven that regular bitesized lessons are more effective than heavy but less frequent sessions.
-I have done both now and I can tell you that 5 hours of tutoring spread over 5 days is far far better than than a 5 hour binge in one day.
+- Bitesizsing lessons is a breeze : I homeschooled an A Level student an hour at a time every 4 days.
+Previously I could have only done two hours twice face to face to save on my travelling time.
+I have found that regular bitesized lessons are more effective than heavy but less frequent sessions.

 - Find the best tutor : The first 6 points were about why online tuition is better for the student.
 However, the student-tutor system must be taken into account, both the convenience of student and tutor.
 Why settle for a tutor who is ‘good enough’ within the 10 mile radius around you?
 Get the very best tutor you can find online instead, your choice of the very best tutors out there is now practically unlimited.
-Get the best tutor for your child.
+You can now get the best tutor for your child irrespective of geography.

 - Cutting out travel time means you get straight to business : Travelling to get to face to face tuition is tiring for the tutor, or for the student if they travel to the tutor.
 It is sunk and wasted time, and takes energy.
 Public transport and roads are unpredictable, so timings can get messed around.
 Online tuition is zero fuss in the comfort of both the tutor’s and student’s own home.

 - Be saved from colds and germs : Students pick up germs and colds from school, which helps them spread even faster.
 Of course tutors can also have colds and colds can be passed on without even the student or tutor realising since the cold was still in its incubation period and neither party were aware of its onset.
 Germs cannot be transmitted online.
 Additionally, if the student is recovering from a cold, but not good enough to have a face to face lesson, an online one works like a charm.
-I had one student who unfortunately struggled with unexplained headaches, face to face it was very hit and miss tutoring her, and a lot of energy was required for her in real life.
-Online she could be sitting relaxed on a sofa and still learning.
+I had one student who unfortunately struggled with unexplained headaches, face to face it was very hit and miss tutoring her.
+Online she could be relaxed in her own space and still be learning.
 While not ideal, this turned out to be far better than face to face tuition.

 Want to know more about my online tuition?
 Just contact me and send an email.